Monarch Butterfly Life Cycle Facts + Raising Monarchs Tips

 Monarch Butterfly Life Cycle Part 2: CATERPILLAR Stage:

-- Caterpillars can be found hiding under leaves, inside flower buds, inside the top leaves, or under the bottom leaves of the milkweed plant
+- Caterpillars (also known as larvae) can be found hiding under leaves, inside flower buds, inside the top leaves, or under the bottom leaves of the milkweed plant

-Monarch Life Cycle Caterpillar Fact: Caterpillars are divided into 5 subcategories, called instars, based on their stage of development.
+Monarch Life Cycle Caterpillar Fact: Caterpillars are divided into 5 larval stage subcategories, called instars, based on their stage of development.
 To make a massive growth spurt of 3000% from instar 1 to instar 5, a caterpillar will molt (shed its skin) five times in a 2-week period.
+The fifth instar caterpillar will shed its skin to reveal the chrysalis underneath.

 Raising Monarch Caterpillars TIP: